In today’s article, I’m going to talk about the different levels of editing available and how an author should decide which they need.

 - Line Editor / Copy-editor / Proofreader

-As you can see, not all editors specialise in all areas and you need to find out what each editor offers in their package.
+As you can see, not all editors specialise in all areas and you need to find out what any editor you approach offers.

 ‘What if I don’t know what my problems are?’